 Skip to main content

 Sued by U.S. Bank?
-We'll Negotiate to Reduce What You Owe
+We'll Help You Respond and Push for Less

 U.S. Bank is one of the largest commercial banks in the United States and issues credit cards, personal loans, and mortgages.
 U.S. Bank pursues collection on unpaid consumer debts through its internal team and outside collection law firms.
 They also sell some defaulted accounts to debt buyers.
 U.S. Bank lawsuits typically involve credit card debt or personal loan defaults.